MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 Check Input Events Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another case worth looking at is whether the application is processing user input events like it should.
+Another case worth looking at is whether the application is processing user input events as it should.
 The UI may look "frozen" only because it doesn't react to input events.
 Replace the desktop instance with the one below to log all user inputs.